LukeShortCloud/rootpages/README.md

 * Stable updates: https://rootpages.lukeshort.cloud/
 * Latest development updates: https://rootpages.lukeshort.cloud/latest/

-The latest updates to Root Pages are automatically tested via [Travis CI](https://travis-ci.org/).
-The latest build is pushed to a Kubernetes cluster on every successful build.
-Tags are published quarterly which Travis CI will automatically push the built website to [GitHub Pages](https://pages.github.com/).
-The hosted website is stored in the "gh-pages" branch.
+All commits to Root Pages are automatically tested via a GitHub Actions workflow.
+The latest successful build of the "main" branch is pushed to a Kubernetes cluster.
+Tags are published and a "stable" branch is updated quarterly.

 ## Install